Lay Ministry Academy logo

 The Spirit has already been at work lifting up lay people who sense a call to serve in worship and ministry leadership, especially for the various congregations in our synod who are without the regular services of an ordained pastor.
 Seeing God’s grace in providing for the Church, we give thanks for all faithful lay leaders who answer God’s call to service.

 Commissioned Lay Preachers are persons who have been equipped and formed through the Lay Ministry Academy to formally proclaim the good news of Jesus Christ in the congregations of the Virginia Synod.
 They serve at the endorsement and commission of the bishop, after completing training and practicum work.
 They provide occasional worship leadership and preaching to congregations and worship communities; not serving as the essential pastor or deacon of the congregation.
-Commissioned Lay Preachers may share their gifts in both their home congregations and in other worship settings.
+Lay preachers may share their gifts in both their home congregations and in other worship settings.

-Synod Authorized Ministers (SAMs) are identified and equipped persons for service in congregations as described by the ELCA constitution (7.31.09) and administered by the ELCA Conference of Bishops.
+Synod Authorized Ministers (SAMs) are identified and equipped persons for service in congregations as described by the ELCA constitution (7.31.10) and administered by the ELCA Conference of Bishops.
 SAMs are assigned by the VA Synod bishop and authorized for certain leadership functions in specific synod-related locations for a specified length of time.
 SAMs are paired with a supervising pastor for as long as they serve.
 SAMs must attend annual boundary training, complete continuing education, and abide by ELCA guidelines.

 Formation Process

-- APPLICATION: Complete and submit the LMA application, background check, references, and entrance essay.
+• APPLICATION: Complete and submit the LMA application, background check, references, and entrance essay.

-- ENTRANCE: The LMA Leadership Team will review the documents and schedule an entrance interview before making an entrance decision.
+• ENTRANCE: The LMA Leadership Team will review the documents and schedule an entrance interview before making an entrance decision.

-- EDUCATION & FORMATION, PART 1: The first year will include six courses, covering Lutheran theology, Biblical studies, worship, and preaching.
+• EDUCATION & FORMATION, PART 1: The first year will include six courses, covering Lutheran theology, Biblical studies, worship, and preaching.

-- Those who are endorsed as a SAM candidate will continue with Part 2.
+• Those who are endorsed as a SAM candidate will continue with Part 2.

-- EDUCATION & FORMATION, PART 2: Those who are endorsed to continue in the formation process to become a SAM will complete additional courses, covering pastoral care, leadership, and other contextual learning.
+• EDUCATION & FORMATION, PART 2: Those who are endorsed to continue in the formation process to become a SAM will complete additional courses, covering pastoral care, leadership, and other contextual learning.

-- APPROVAL: The LMA Leadership Team will do a final approval interview.
+• APPROVAL: The LMA Leadership Team will do a final approval interview.
 The approval decision will be forwarded to the bishop, who, in consultation with the synod council, may approve the candidate for ministry as a SAM.
+The LMA Leadership Team is developing discernment support for Commissioned Lay Ministers who complete Part 2, are approved, and do not have an available SAM placement.

-- COMMISSION of SAMs: The Office of the Bishop will work with SAMs and congregations to match them together for ministry leadership.
+• COMMISSION of SAMs: The Office of the Bishop will work with SAMs and congregations to match them together for ministry leadership.
 Once a SAM is appointed to serve a ministry site, the bishop authorizes that person as a Synod Authorized Minister.
 Each authorized and serving SAM is paired with a supervising pastor.
 They are expected to meet together monthly as long as the SAM is serving in a congregation.

 Part 1: Entranced LMA Candidates